jomirogit/DetectionOfAntiElitismUsingLLM/README.md

 ### `scripts/`
 - **`anti_elitism_model.py`**:
   - This script is responsible for training and evaluating the anti-elitism model.
 It loads the data, preprocesses it, trains the model, and evaluates its performance on a test dataset.
-Training and test data are provided by Erhard et al. (2023).
+Training and test data are provided by Erhard et al.,2023.

 - **`common_methods.py`**:
   - Contains shared methods and helper functions used by other scripts.
 This file includes the specified label strategy for data annotated by coders and various functions to support operations in the scripts.